• Skip to primary navigation

 Let’s say you did write it down; that’s awesome, now is the time to go back and look to see if your weights and reps were progressing at a steady rate.

-If you realize they weren’t, then this would be a definite reason you’re not happy with your results; if you are satisfied by your progression, you can disregard this and look elsewhere for your problem.
+If you realize they weren’t, then this would be a definite reason you’re not happy with your results; if you are satisfied with your progression, you can disregard this and look elsewhere for your problem.

 4th solution – Are You Giving Every Workout All You Have?

-It’s time to be honest with yourself, are you killing every workout and leaving the gym with no regrets?
+It’s time to be honest with yourself.
+Are you killing every workout and leaving the gym with no regrets?

 You have to push your body and muscles to the point where your body actually considers your workouts as a threat so that it feels like it has to adapt to the rigors you’re putting it under.

-In other words you have to work your bleeping ass off and give it your all.
+In other words, you have to work your bleeping ass off and give it your all.

-I could use several cliche’s and motivational quotes to make my point, but in the end, you have to put the work in to get the results you want,
+I could use several cliches and motivational quotes to make my point, but in the end, you have to put the work in to get the results you want,

 You want to bring every set you perform within 1 rep shy of complete muscular failure.
 This is the only way your body will give you the results that you want.